2blam/HK-Geo-referenced-Public-Facility-Data/README.md

 For more details, please check the program comments.

-#Alternative solution to download the data file
+#Alternative solution to download the data files
 [This section can be omitted if you are not interested]

 To download the data file, it is necessary to